K. M. Cherian (doctor)

-K.M.
-Cherian (born 8 March 1942), in full Kotturathu Mammen Cherian, is an Indian heart surgeon.
-He performed India's first coronary artery bypass surgery and first heart transplant. and is considered a pioneer of pediatric cardiac surgery in the country.
-He is also a former honorary surgeon to the President of India and a Padma Shri awardee.
+Kotturathu Mammen Cherian (8 March 1942 – 25 January 2025) was an Indian heart surgeon.
+He performed India's first coronary artery bypass surgery and first heart-lung transplant and is considered a pioneer of pediatric cardiac surgery in the country.
+He was also a former honorary surgeon to the President of India and a Padma Shri awardee.

+Background

+Cherian was born to Mammen of the Kotturathu house in Chengannur, Kerala, on 8 March 1942.
+He started his career in Christian Medical College, in Vellore as lecturer in Surgery.
+In 1970, he migrated to Australia.
+He did his FRACS in Cardiothoracic Surgery in 1973.
+He also worked in New Zealand and the United States.

+After his studies, he worked as a Special Fellow in Pediatric Cardiac Surgery in Birmingham, Alabama under Dr. John W. Kirklin and in the University of Oregon under Dr. Albert Starr.
+On his 26th birthday in 1968, he performed his first open heart surgery.

+As a young migrant in Australia, he had the opportunity to work at St Vincent's Hospital, Sydney.

+Cherian died in Bengaluru, Karnataka on 25 January 2025, at the age of 82.
+He is survived by his son Sanjay, daughter Sandhya and many grandchildren.
+His wife Celine predeceased him in 2020.

 Career as surgeon

-He attended Kasturba Medical College, Manipal.
+Cherian attended Kasturba Medical College, Manipal.
 He performed India's first coronary artery bypass surgery in 1975 at Southern Railway Headquarters hospital, Perambur, Chennai.
-He is the founder of Frontier Lifeline Hospital, where he performed India's second heart transplant surgery in 1995.
+He was the founder of Frontier Lifeline Hospital, where he performed India's second heart transplant surgery in 1995.
 He also performed the country's first heart-lung transplant and the country's first pediatric cardiac surgery.

+Dr.K.M.Cherian is also credited with introducing the Physician Assistant profession in India in the year 1992.
+Today, the profession has grown to over 10,000 graduate PAs with over 25 universities conducting the program.
+The Indian Association of Physician Assistants celebrates Dr.K.M.Cherian as the father of the PA profession in India.